waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 For this exponential distribution, when quantile is bigger, the error of simulation is bigger.

-In other words, when the quantile is 5%, the median have the tightest sampling distribution.
+In other words, when the quantile is 5%, the median has the tightest sampling distribution.

 And when the Density is higher, the error is smaller.